jiayuasu/CSE512-Project-Phase2-Template/README.md

 # CSE512-Project-Phase2-Code-Template

 #### Version history
+v3.2, Nov 1: fixed a typo in "exampleanswer", the correct answer of the given "distancequery" should be 302 rather than 671.

 v3.1, Oct 28: fixed a typo in main function which should call "RangeJoinQuery" but actually called "RangeQuery"

 v3.0, Oct 26: supported dynamic input length